-Frequently Recommended Preparation Frequently Recommended Uriting 1.
+Frequently Recommended Preparation Frequently Recommended Eligibility for ENGL 100.
+Writing 1.
 Use complex sentences as well as correct punctuation and mechanical conventions.
 2. Demonstrate basic knowledge of essay requirements.
 Reading 1.
 Read material at the 11th grade level applying literal and inferential comprehension skills.
-2. Determine word meanings of vocabulary used in material at this level. stification for Frequently Recommended Preparation "target" course?
-Specify the recommended course(s), skill(s) or information necessary for students to succeed in the relationship between the recommended knowledge and skills required of students and ourse?
+2. Determine word meanings of vocabulary used in material at this level.
+Ju stification for Frequently Recommended Preparation "target" course?
+Specify the those taught in the "target of the "target" course.) recommended course(s), skill(s) or information necessary for students to succeed in the relationship between the recommended knowledge and skills required of students and ourse?
 (Please list the specific proficiencies students must possess in order to succeed in inferential references.
-Studer the textbook and assigned in class readings expect the student to be able to make literal and its will be reading and writing with online materials that use complex sentence structures. eral, at Canada College have moved toward more uniformity with respect to recommended line with that move.
+Studer the textbook and assigned in class readings expect the student to be able to make literal an nts will be reading and writing with online materials that use complex sentence structures. eral, at Canada College have moved toward more uniformity with respect to recommended line with that move.